-Spiritual warfare dreams can range from a generally dark dreams through to direct demonic confrontation or nightmares.
+Spiritual warfare dreams can range from a generally dark dream to direct demonic confrontations or nightmares.

 - Is it situational—due to a demonic presence occupying a room or region?

-- Are there any permissions that need to be cancelled—if it has been allowed to operate or occupy?
+- Are there any permissions that need to be canceled—if it has been allowed to operate or occupy?

 If the Holy Spirit shows you that spiritual warfare is occurring because you have allowed the enemy access in your life, (Eph 4:27) regaining authority requires repentance and submitting to God.